YehudaGN/Desert-Runner/README.md

 along the screen.
 There will be obstacles to jump over or duck under, as well as gaps to jump across to other platforms.

-There is list of instructions as well as the option to choose which character to play as.
+There is a list of instructions as well as the option to choose which character to play as.
 There is a scoring system that displays after death and determines how well you did on any individual run.
 The games difficulty increases